 The type/amount of electronic stuff you take on board will really depend on your personal tastes and needs.

-When Michael is packing for a liveaboard, this constitutes the bulk of his luggage.
+When we pack for a liveaboard, this constitutes the bulk of our luggage.
 We take a lot of underwater photos, so Michael needs to bring a large-ish camera, strobes, lights, his laptop (for processing and offloading pictures), an external hard drive, and the cords necessary for charging and transferring images.

 Most people won’t need all of this, so you’ll be able to pack lighter.
 At a minimum, you should bring:

 - A power adapter that is compatible with the region you’re visiting.

 Most non-photographers we see on liveaboards come with just those items and maybe a point and shoot camera if they don’t want to use their smartphones.

 Some may even bring a tablet or Kindle to watch TV or a movie during downtime.